Science Diplomacy

 Scientific cooperation is used as a tool to strengthen diplomatic relations between countries, even when political ties may be strained.
 By focusing on shared interests in research and innovation, nations can build trust and foster collaboration, transcending political differences.
 Collaborative scientific initiatives often provide a platform for dialogue and engagement, allowing countries to work together on common challenges such as climate change, public health, and technology development.

-Science Diplomacy has become increasingly important in the shifting landscape of international relations and global policymaking, where evidence-based approaches are essential for addressing transnational challenges.
+Science Diplomacy has become more important in the shifting landscape of international relations and global policymaking, where evidence-based approaches are essential for addressing transnational challenges.
 By encouraging international collaboration, building trust among nations, and promoting scientific innovation, it helps to create pathways for collective problem-solving.
 Overall, Science Diplomacy serves as a powerful tool for advancing global cooperation, strengthening diplomatic ties, and addressing the complex challenges of our time.

 Science Diplomacy and DWIH New York